 Mr. Vardy has been a regular commentator on CNN International and the Fox Business Network.
 He has also published articles in The New Republic, The World and I, and The Baker & McKenzie Legal Review.
 The Global Guru/Nicholas Vardy has been cited in The Wall Street Journal, Newsweek, Fox Business News, CBS MarketWatch, Yahoo!
 Finance and MSN Money Central.

 Mr. Vardy graduated from Stanford with a B.A. — with honors and distinction — in both Economics and History, and he also earned an M.A in Modern European Intellectual History.
 After winning a Fulbright Scholarship, he earned a J.D. degree at Harvard Law School where he was an editor of the Harvard International Law Journal.
-In 1997, Mr. Vardy earned the Chartered Financial Analyst (CFA) designation, becoming one of the fewer than 100 attorneys in the United States to do so.

 When not uncovering investment opportunities for his subscribers and investors, Mr. Vardy is a keep-fit enthusiast and an avid student of classical music.